 The SRO buildings were mostly constructed in or near the business centers of larger cities in the U.S. from the late 1800s through the early 1900s.
 The Oxford English Dictionary cites the earliest known published use of the term "single room occupancy" in 1941, although the term originated in New York City in the previous decade and the concept goes back at least fifty years before that.
 They began to be built in the late 1800s in Chicago to house a large transient workforce that entered and left Chicago on a seasonal basis.
 There are estimates that 40,000 to 60,000 people, mostly men, lived in SRO facilities during the winters around the turn of the 20th century.

 Hobos of the early 1900s, before 1920, were transient workers and many were quite skilled.
-They tended to do work outdoors, and stayed in SROs over the winters in Chicago and other northern cities.
+They tended to do work outdoors, and stayed in SROs and dormitories over the winters in Chicago and other northern cities.
 By the 1920s the West was mostly settled and the number of skilled migrant jobs declined.
-Tramps were men who traveled but did not work, while Bums lived in the SROs full time.
+Tramps were men who traveled but did not work, while Bums lived full time in the SROs and other even cheaper housing.

 Some SROs had originally been hotels of a more luxurious interior layout, converted to the SRO format to greatly increase occupancy.
 Many of them, like the White House, followed what became called the "cage hotel" or "hall room" design.
 The rooms — really cubicles, sometimes called "cabins" — were small compartments divided by walls that did not extend all the way from the floor to the ceiling.